 In 2012, criminal justice administrators in New Zealand handled 1,300 finds of tobacco and smoking equipment in the first half of the year, and 1,100 finds of smoking materials in the second half of the year.
 Due to a smoking ban in prison enacted in July 2011, cigarettes within New Zealand’s prison system now has… Continue reading Contraband Cigarettes in New Zealand Prisons

-Financial crimes experts in New Zealand estimate that the amount of money laundered each year within the country to be between $819 Million to $3.2 Billion (1 Billion New Zealand Dollars to 4 Billion New Zealand Dollars).
+Anti-money laundering experts in New Zealand estimate that the amount of money laundered each year in the country to be between $819 Million to $3.2 Billion (1 Billion New Zealand Dollars to 4 Billion New Zealand Dollars).

 As of 2012, there were over 40 different street gangs estimated to be active in New Zealand.
 One police association estimates that up to 6,000 members are considered full-time members, with an additional 66,000 associate members who are active in gang behavior.

 In August 2011, the number of times that Internet users in New Zealand viewed pirated movies online was 110,000.
 After a change in law where pirated content users could be fined up to $11,980 (15,000 New Zealand Dollars), the number of online views of pirated movies dropped to 50,000 in September 2011.